-If you happen to be in the “others” category, chances are, your answer goes something like this: “Yes…no…maybe…oh forget it, I have no idea which school I’m going to choose.”
+If you happen to be in the “others” category, chances are, your answer is something like: “Yes…no…maybe…oh forget it, I have no idea which school I’m going to choose.”

-Here's what I want you to know: Before you hit the panic button, I want you to take a deep breath, relax, and remember that you have all the tools you need to make this decision.
+Here's what you need to know: Before you hit the panic button, I want you to take a deep breath, relax, and remember that you have all the tools you need to make this decision.

 Is there a perfect college?

 Do you ever wonder if there is a perfect college?
 Even though there probably isn't a "perfect" college, that doesn’t mean you should make this decision on the fly.

 You are going to be spending several years attending classes at this school, so it’s worth your time to dig a little deeper and find out which school you are the most passionate about.

 There's a good chance you’ve spent countless hours doing the research and making a pros and cons list for each school.
 You probably know the academics and majors available, cost of attendance, and other logistical considerations such as distance from home and what’s close to campus.